|Originally Performed By||Phish|

-It turned out to be the most appropriate title as the song was inspired by an episode of Star Trek of the same name.
-Originally broadcast on September 20, 1968, the “Spock’s Brain” episode is famed as one of the worst Trek episodes of all time (that’s including Deep Space Nine and Voyager!)
+Originally broadcast on September 20, 1968, the Star Trek episode “Spock’s Brain” is famed as one of the worst Trek episodes of all time – that’s including Deep Space Nine and Voyager!
 The episode concerns a race of Amazonian women who decide that they don’t want to think for themselves.
 In order to accomplish this, they steal Spock’s brain, leaving the inimitable Vulcan a mindless zombie.
 Eventually, of course, the brain is retrieved and Dr. McCoy replaces it in Spock’s skull.

-"Spock's Brain" made one post-hiatus appearance at the incredibly strong and diverse 7/30/03 Camden gig that also featured a 30-minute first set "Scents and Subtle Sounds," the one-time Dylan cover "You Ain't Goin' Nowhere" and an epic four-song second set ("Twist," "Bug," "You Enjoy Myself," and "Walls of the Cave").
-You'll want to pick this one up.
+"Spock's Brain" made one appearance in the post-hiatus years of 2.0.
+This version was at the incredibly strong and diverse 7/30/03 Camden gig that also featured a 30-minute first set "Scents and Subtle Sounds," the one-time Dylan cover "You Ain't Goin' Nowhere" and an epic four-song second set ("Twist," "Bug," "You Enjoy Myself," and "Walls of the Cave").